Medicare Part D: Prescription Drug Coverage

 Medicare Part D is separate from Medicare Part A, which focuses on hospital coverage, and Part B, which covers outpatient care.
 (Together, Medicare Parts A and B are known as traditional, or original, Medicare.)
 Unlike traditional Medicare, Medicare Part D is only available through private insurance companies.

-Who Can Enroll in Medicare Part D, and When?
+Who Can Enroll in Medicare Part D Prescription Drug Coverage, and When?

 Those enrolled in Medicare Part A or Medicare Part B (or both) can opt to enroll in a Part D standalone prescription drug plan (PDP).

-Although enrolling in Part D is optional in most cases, those who do not enroll when they first become eligible may face a late enrollment penalty.
+Signing up for Part D benefits is optional in most cases.
+However, those who do not enroll when they first become eligible may face a late enrollment penalty.
 Seniors first become eligible three months before the month in which they turn 65.
-This is when an individual’s Initial Enrollment Period for Medicare begins.
+This is when one’s Initial Enrollment Period for Medicare begins.

 If you instead choose to sign up for a Medicare Advantage plan, most will include prescription drug coverage.